Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Acceptance Requirements:

-- Demonstrate the Agent completing the task through the “observe-think-act” loop of a multimodal large model.
+- Demonstrate the agent completing the task through the “observe-think-act” loop of a multimodal large model.

 Repeated Task Execution (Application Experience Phase):